DC Fan Motor Systems

 • The Control IC and Drive IC coordinate to generate phase-shifted signals for motor rotation.

-• The Hall sensors provide positional feedback for closed-loop control, ensuring accurate RPM regulation.
+• The Hall sensors provide positional feedback for closed-loop control and accurate RPM regulation.

 6. Diagnostic and Service Notes